United States Postal Inspection Service: Project kNOw Fraud

 Responding to the proliferation of telemarketing fraud cases, USPIS led an interagency group of law enforcement and consumer organizations in what was named “Project kNOw Fraud.”
 In 1999, Project kNOw Fraud sent a postcard to every household in America — more than 123 million addresses.
-The card contained valuable telemarketing fraud prevention tips.
+The card contained telemarketing fraud prevention tips.
 The project included a website and toll-free number to call for additional information or to report a fraud.
 In addition, a telemarketing fraud prevention video was produced and delivered to more than 15,000 public libraries.
 Funding to print, address, and prepare the mailing for distribution came from money seized by the Postal Inspection Service in a telemarketing fraud case.

 Work-at-Home Scams: They Just Don’t Pay!

-In February 2005, USPIS teamed up with the U.S. Postal Service's Consumer Advocate office and other federal, state, and local consumer protection agencies to launch a campaign informing consumers how to avoid work-at-home schemes.
+In February 2005, USPIS and the U.S. Postal Service's Consumer Advocate office and other federal, state, and local consumer protection agencies launched a campaign informing consumers how to avoid work-at-home schemes.
 A multimedia approach conveyed the message with ads placed in newspapers and magazines reaching over 45 million readers.

-Badges of the Postal Inspectors
+Badges of the postal inspectors

-Badges were first issued to all Postal Inspectors in 1922 but they were prohibited from displaying them in public and to only display them in private if all other means of identification have failed.
+Badges were first issued to all postal inspectors in 1922 but they were prohibited from displaying them in public and to only display them in private if all other means of identification have failed.
 By 1945 the use of badges had become even more stringent and the badge had to be requested on a case-by-case basis.
-Starting in 1973, badges are once again issued to all Postal Inspectors.
+Starting in 1973, badges are once again issued to all postal inspectors.